GeoNode/documentation/usage/managing_datasets/dataset_info.rst

     *Dataset Linked Resources tab*

-.. note:: When a resource is `linked from` the dataset the link is under the *Linked by* list while when a resource is `linked to` the dataset the link is under the *Used by* list
+.. note:: When a resource is `linked from` the dataset the link is shown under the *Linked by* list while when a resource is `linked to` the dataset the link is shown under the *Used by* list

 From the right toolbar on the **Info** panel it is possible: